fhinkel/blog/_posts/Leading-Engineering-Teams-Through-the-Great-AI-Transition.md

   url: '/assets/blog/Leading-Engineering-Teams-Through-the-Great-AI-Transition/cover.jpg'
 ---

-## The Shift from Writing to Orchestrating
+## From Writing to Orchestrating

 For decades, the standard playbook for scaling an engineering organization was predictable: if you needed more features, you hired more engineers.
-The engineering manager's role was to optimize the pipeline—helping developers write code faster, clear blockers, and ship commits.
+The engineering manager's role was to optimize the pipeline: helping developers write code faster, clear blockers, and ship commits.

 But we are currently living through a quiet revolution.
 As generative AI shifts from simple autocomplete to autonomous, multi-agent systems, the core unit of engineering work is transforming.
 Developers are no longer just authors of syntax; they are **conductors of intent**.